Crunch-io/ta-da/simulated_user_testing/README.rst

 Email:  sim-editor-1@crunch.io
 Name:   Sim Editor 1
 Auth:   Password
-Role:   advanced
+Role:   admin

+Email:  sim-user-1@crunch.io
 Name:   Sim User 1
-Email:  sim-user-1@crunch.io
 Auth:   Password
-Role:   basic
+Role:   analyst

 To set the password for each test user, go to https://alpha.superadmin.crint.net/users/ and search on the (fake) email address of the test user.
 Click the link to go to that